Breaking News | Lagos APC chieftain Oyasodun dies

 A chieftain of the All Progressives Congress (APC) in Lagos State, Rev. Timothy Oyasodun, is dead.

-Fondly called ‘Iyo’ by admirers, the politician and cleric was the chairman of the party at Bariga Counvil, Lagos East Senatorial District.
+Fondly called ‘Iyo’ by admirers, the politician and cleric was the chairman of the party at Bariga Council, Lagos East Senatorial District.

 The senator representing the district, Tokunbo Abiru, expressed shock at the demise of the progressive, recalling that he played a crucial role during the recent senatorial by-election.